Finite-dimensional approximations of push-forwards on locally analytic functionals: Approximation of analytic vector fields

-By the same argument as in the proof of Theorem \ref{thm: regression}, we have \eqref{reconstruction error, vector field}. \end{proof} \begin{proof}[Proof of Theorem \ref{thm: main thm 3, intro}] Taking $N \to \infty$, we immediately obtain the statement as a direct consequence of Theorem \ref{thm: reconstruction of vector field}. \end{proof} \begin{remark} The assumption that the Jacobian matrix has real eigenvalues is essential for ensuring convergence for all $m$, due to the arbitrariness in choosing branches for the matrix logarithm.
+Hence, for sufficiently large $n$ and then sufficiently large $N$, condition \ref{CT - CmnZ} in Theorem \ref{thm: reconstruction of vector field} is satisfied with some $\gamma_2\in(0,1)$.
+Applying Theorem \ref{thm: reconstruction of vector field} and taking $N\to\infty$ yields the desired estimate, after absorbing the constants depending on $m$ into $C_m$. \end{proof} \begin{remark} The assumption that the Jacobian matrix has real eigenvalues is essential for ensuring convergence for all $m$, due to the arbitrariness in choosing branches for the matrix logarithm.
 If we take suitably small $m$ and $T$, we can prove a similar convergence result. \end{remark}